-Georgian government introduced changes in tax code, in regard to the implementation of "Estonian Model" of income tax in the country.
-This reform will speed up economic growth, finance will be accessible for Businesses, which is important for further development of small and medium businesses to become more sustainable, this reform will simplify tax administration which will couse the saving of money.
+Georgian government has introduced significant changes in tax code that are related to the implementation of "Estonian Model" of income tax.
+In particular, the income tax on retained earnings is completely abolished and it is levied only on the amount of company's money that is taken by the business founder as the dividend.
+It means that reinvested earnings are not taxed.
+It means that reinvested profits are not taxed.
+This reform will speed up economic growth: finance will become accessible for businesses which is important for the development of a small and medium businesses.
+Businesses will become more sustainable.
+Simplified tax administration and accounting will let the business to save money.

-In 2016 legislative changes have been prepared, such as changes in budget code, code on local self-government bodies and a number of regulations are introduced in the state budget law for 2017.
-According to the new regulations additional restrictions imposed from 2017 in regard of payments from state and local budgets to ensure compliance in fiscal rules as it is defined in the organic law of economic freedom.
-According to the changes mentioned above the parliament of Georgia is authorized to limit payments for the budgets of municipalities.
-Also, the changes regulates the obligation of reduction of administrative costs and optimization of expenses of both the central and local governments.
-During budget planning process Municipalities should consider the information about tax revenue projections provided from the Ministry of Finance.
+Legislative changes such as changes in budget code, code on local self-government bodies, various regulations for 2017 State Budget Law, were prepared in 2016.
+To ensure compliance with fiscal rules and limits as it is defined in the act of economic freedom, additional restrictions were imposed on spending part of the State and local municipal budgets on the basis of new regulations of 2017.
+According to the changes mentioned above, the parliament of Georgia is authorized to limit basic parameters of spending part for the municipalities' budgets.
+The changes also regulate the obligation of reduction of administrative costs and optimization of expenses of both the central and local governments.
+During budget planning process Municipalities should consider the information about tax revenue projections provided by the Ministry of Finance.